acomarcho/mengenal-spartans/README.md

 # mengenal-spartans

-A game made to help IF'20 complete SPARTA with good marks.
+A game made to help IF'20 and STI'20 complete SPARTA with good marks.
 Made with React.

 You can see the live project at <a href="https://mengenal-spartans.netlify.app">here</a>.